 This parent also sent this review to Outschool on May 2nd, 2002.
 Here is how Outschool responded:

 "Thanks for the feedback.
 I'm glad to hear things went well!
 Tim is a great teacher and we truly appreciate parents taking the time to write in when they feel strongly about classes...Celeste"

 So, what happened?
-What horrible thing did I do to deserve having his income from Outschool cut off and having been rudely and abruptly disconnected from students I actually care about and enjoyed teaching?
+What horrible thing did I do to deserve having my income from Outschool cut off and having been rudely and abruptly disconnected from students I actually care about and enjoyed teaching?